 Rother

 § This page gives an overview of the Rother local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Rother district in East Sussex is centred on the market town of Bexhill-on-Sea, a coastal resort with the De La Warr Pavilion, a landmark of modernist architecture.
 Inland, the town of Battle commemorates the Norman Conquest with Battle Abbey and historic sites.
 Rye, at the edge of Romney Marsh, is one of England’s most picturesque medieval towns, with cobbled streets, historic houses, and harbour views.
 The countryside consists of farmland, wooded valleys, and low-lying marshes, while the coastline includes shingle beaches and nature reserves.

-The administrative boundary of Rother can be viewed on OpenStreetMap: District Boundary of Rother.
+The administrative boundary of Rother can also be viewed on OpenStreetMap: District Boundary of Rother.

 Key Facts about Rother